CasalettoJ/libra-node-grpc/README.md

 2. Set \$LIBRA environment variable to root libra project path
 3. `npm run setup` will install node modules, find libra proto files, build js and flow files for them
 4. `node src/main.js` will run a small client test with an empty update request.
+5. `npm run start-dev` will run the test page at localhost:8080 via webpack-dev-server

 run `npm run testnet` to quickly launch libra testnet cli as an unrelated convenience.